jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

 Secure FTP

-ALlows you to use the old but reliable ```FTP``` File Transfer Protocol.
+Allows you to use the old but reliable ```FTP``` File Transfer Protocol.
 Normally FTP usage is discouraged as the protocol was developed at a time when security was not a consideration.
-All text, including passwords are trasnmitted in clear text.
+All data, including passwords are trasnmitted in clear text.
 SFTP solves that issue of allowing you to use FTP but over an established SSH connection--there by using an SSH tunnel to provide encryption for the transmitted packets.

 ## SCP